openspp-project/openspp-registry/spp_change_request_create_farm/readme/DESCRIPTION.md

 ## Conclusion

-The [spp_change_request_create_group](spp_change_request_create_farm) module provides a robust and specialized workflow for adding new Farm within the OpenSPP registry.
+The [spp_change_request_create_farm](spp_change_request_create_farm) module provides a robust and specialized workflow for adding new Farm within the OpenSPP registry.
 By seamlessly integrating with core change management and registry modules, it ensures data accuracy, consistency, and a streamlined user experience for managing farmer additions.